fdnd-agency/voorhoede/README.md

 ## Known Bugs 🐛

 - After tabbing through the menu, you start tabbing through the main content, but the menu remains open.
+- On firefox, the main is not correctly aligned and overflows into the header.

 We are currently not aware of any other bugs.
 If you encounter any, feel free to [tell us about it in an issue]((https://github.com/fdnd-agency/voorhoede))!